masonscape/website/content/blog/who-am-i.md

 and some dogs

-:ContentImage{ src="puppies.png" alt="thats duke on the right and dilla on the left. i swear they dont usually look this scary" }
+:ContentImage{ src="puppies.png" alt="thats duke on the left and dilla on the right. i swear they dont usually look this scary" }

 they're all pretty young, except skye the cat (not pictured) who is 12. but duke and dilla are only like 4, and the kitties are like...
 2?